 Television presenter Rachel Riley officially signed on as a GRS Global Ambassador in June and had previously supported GRS at our 2017 World AIDS Day Gala in London.
 She traveled to Soweto in Johannesburg, South Africa, for the inaugural Adolescent Health Partnership Forum in April, where she visited GRS programming and met with GRS Coaches and Participants.

-6. By the end of the year, you’ll have helped GRS reach over 100,000 youth with life-saving health and wellness education and support.
+6. You have helped GRS reach 150,000 youth (and counting!) with life-saving health and wellness education and support.

 Want to keep the momentum going?
 If you believe that every young person should have the opportunity to write their own story, please consider a gift to Grassroot Soccer today.